 42% of TikTok users say they pay more attention to advertising that incorporates augmented reality.
 AR and VR are top-of-mind trends for just 6.9% of our respondents – but out of the digital marketers who say augmented or virtual reality are top-of-mind for their brand in 2022, 58.3% also say social media is a major initiative.
 VR/AR will have 165.6 million monthly users in 2022 compared to just 115.9 million in 2019, an increase of nearly 50 million consumers.

 While LinkedIn is a rising social media platform, it certainly isn’t new.
 The social media app was founded in 2002.
 Today, LinkedIn is the sixth largest social network in the US, expected to reach 66.8 million users in 2022.

 Since 2016, LinkedIn has ranked first among social media platforms for digital trust.
 In an age when trust in social media has been steadily declining, LinkedIn provides an invaluable opportunity for brands to effectively reach and engage customers.
 In fact, 54% of consumers say social media websites and apps spread a great deal of misinformation.
-Businesses have the opportunity to use emerging social media platforms to reach broad audiences that are more likely to trust brands there than on more established social networks.
+LinkedIn’s trust with users makes it a top social media platform for businesses to reach broad audiences that are more likely to trust brands there than on other social networks.

 LinkedIn is a particularly viable opportunity for B2B companies, making up one-third of all US B2B digital display ad revenue.
 In 2022, US B2B LinkedIn display ad spend is expected to reach nearly $2 billion, up from $1.64 billion in 2021 and just $650 million in 2018.